Xeris Biopharma Holdings Inc. (XERS) Shares Soar Above 1-Year High

 Sponsored

-The average price predicted for Xeris Biopharma Holdings Inc. (XERS) by analysts is $5.00, which is $2.63 above the current market price.
-The public float for XERS is 132.35M, and at present, short sellers hold a 5.91% of that float.
-On April 18, 2023, the average trading volume of XERS was 1.11M shares.
+The average price suggested by analysts for XERS is $5.00, which is $2.69 above the current market price.
+The public float for XERS is 132.35M, and currently, shorts hold a 5.91% of that float.
+The average trading volume for XERS on April 24, 2023 was 1.13M shares.

 XERS’s Market Performance

-The stock of Xeris Biopharma Holdings Inc. (XERS) has seen a 22.16% increase in the past week, with a 82.31% rise in the past month, and a 85.16% gain in the past quarter.
-The volatility ratio for the week is 9.86%, and the volatility levels for the past 30 days are at 8.53% for XERS.
-The simple moving average for the last 20 days is 44.69% for XERS stock, with a simple moving average of 61.61% for the last 200 days.
+The stock of Xeris Biopharma Holdings Inc. (XERS) has seen a 6.45% increase in the past week, with a 75.00% rise in the past month, and a 89.34% gain in the past quarter.
+The volatility ratio for the week is 7.84%, and the volatility levels for the past 30 days are at 8.52% for XERS.
+The simple moving average for the past 20 days is 26.33% for XERS’s stock, with a 55.93% simple moving average for the past 200 days.

 Analysts’ Opinion of XERS